-WorldView-1 Satellite Sensor Launch Successful!
+WorldView-1 Satellite Launched!

 Copyright © DigitalGlobe.
 All rights reserved.

-WorldView-1 is part of the National Geospatial-Intelligence Agency’s (NGA) NextView program, and was partially financed through an agreement with the NGA.
+WorldView-1 is part of the National Geospatial-Intelligence Agency’s (NGA) NextView program and was partially financed through an agreement with the NGA.
 The majority of the imagery captured by WorldView-1 for the NGA will also be available for distribution through DigitalGlobe’s Image Library.
 Additionally, WorldView-1 immediately frees capacity on DigitalGlobe’s QuickBird to meet the growing commercial demand for multi-spectral geospatial imagery.

 WorldView-1 is expected to be in operation for about seven years, it is the first of two advanced remote sensing satellites that DigitalGlobe plans to launch.
 DigitalGlobe has said its sister satellite WorldView-2 will be launched late next year.

 DigitalGlobe also manages the QuickBird commercial satellite launched in 2001.
-WorldView-1 panchromatic Image data has a resolution of 0.5 meters at Nadir what is slightly higher than QuickBird, the new probe can store more images because it has a larger onboard system.
+WorldView-1 panchromatic Image data has a resolution of 0.5 meters at Nadir which is slightly higher than QuickBird, the new probe can store more images because it has a larger onboard system.